 Standard Flowsheet Format (SFF)

 Welcome to the Standard Flowsheet Format (SFF) documentation.
-SFF is a universally interoperable file format for process designs, representing chemical processes as a directed graph.
+SFF is intended to be a universally interoperable file format for process flowsheets, representing them as a relational graph with rich, multi-level data for units, streams, utilities, chemicals, TEA assumptions, and other metadata.

 What is SFF?